 Once a successor to Sir John is found, Mr Hayward is expected to step back to his previous role.

 Sir John, former chairman of Vodafone and HSBC, acknowledged his unpopularity at the shareholders' meeting in Switzerland, saying: "I recognise and respect the strong opposition among many to the retention arrangements which the board felt appropriate to ensure management stability."

-He had agreed in November to resign as chairman after he was criticised for insisting on a £140m-payout plan to retain Xstrata managers after the merger with Glencore.'Refreshment of the board'
+He had agreed in November to resign as chairman after he was criticised for insisting on a £140m-payout plan to retain Xstrata managers after the merger with Glencore.